 The members of our compensation committee are Dr. Koppel, Mr. Shah and Mr. Stone, with Dr. Koppel serving as chair of the compensation committee.
 Our Board of Directors has determined that each of these individuals is independent as defined under the applicable listing standards of Nasdaq, including the standards specific to members of a compensation committee.
-Each of Mssrs.
-Shah and Stone is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act.
-Our compensation committee met nine times during fiscal year 2018.
+Our compensation committee met 5 times during fiscal year 2019.

-The functions of our compensation committee include, among other things:
+Our compensation committee's responsibilities include, among other things: